Phase I Pediatric Orthodontics – Amityville, NY

 • Personalized, Boutique-Style Orthodontic Care

-How Does Phase I Orthodontic Treatment Work?
+How Phase I Orthodontics Works

 Phase 1 orthodontic treatment is designed to address developmental dental problems before they require extensive intervention down the road.
-If your child is between six and nine years old and has both their temporary and permanent teeth, we may recommend Phase 1 treatment.
+If your child is between six and nine years old and has both temporary and permanent teeth, we may recommend Phase 1 treatment.
 Here are some situations in which this treatment may be recommended for your child:

 • Their baby teeth have fallen out prematurely.